 - Cook the aromatics: In a large dutch oven or heavy pot, add 2 tablespoons extra-virgin olive oil and the minced garlic.
 Set over medium-low heat, then saute the garlic until fragrant, about 1 minute.
 Stir in ½ teaspoon red chili flakes red pepper flakes; once they sizzle, add in the onion, carrot, and celery.
 Increase the heat to medium and cook the aromatics until softened and slightly shrunken in size, about 8 - 10 minutes.
 Season with salt and black pepper.

-- Blend the roasted red peppers: While the aromatics are cooking, use a small blender to blend the drained peppers into a smooth and homogeneous paste.Note: The red peppers may resist blending for the first few seconds, but just keep going and they'll eventually puree!
+- Blend the roasted red peppers: While the aromatics are cooking, use a small blender to blend the drained 16 ounces jarred roasted red peppers into a smooth and homogeneous paste.Note: The red peppers may resist blending for the first few seconds, but just keep going and they'll eventually puree!

 - Build the rest of the soup: Add the roasted red pepper paste to the pot, and stir to combine over medium heat.
 Saute for about 3 - 4 minutes, until the paste begins to stick to the sides of the pan.
 Stir in 1 teaspoon of the smoked paprika, 1 teaspoon ground cumin, and 1 teaspoon ground coriander, and cook for 1 minute.
 Add in the 1 tablespoon apple cider vinegar, 1 quart vegetable broth, 1 ½ cups water, and ½ cup semi-pearled farro.
 Season with salt and pepper (though keep in mind, the feta garnish will add some more saltiness).
 Cover and bring to a boil.
 Reduce the heat and simmer, uncovered, until farro is just barely al dente, about 20 - 25 minutes.

-- Finish the soup: Just before the farro is cooked, stir in the chickpeas and half of the parsley.
+- Finish the soup: Just before the farro is cooked, stir in 1 15.5-ounce can of chickpeas, drained, and half of the parsley.
 Continue simmering until farro is completely cooked, about 5 minutes.
 Taste the soup, and adjust with seasonings, adding the remaining paprika if desired, and additional amounts of the other spices as needed.
 If the soup is too thick, you can thin it out with a bit of water.

 - Serve the soup: Divide the soup into bowls, and top with crumbled feta cheese and more parsley.